The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Vegetables in a slow-cooker curry should hold their shape.
 Cauliflower especially turns to mush past hour 5, check at hour 4.

-Why choose this tonight: Slow cooker vegetable curry is the easiest dinner for using up miscellaneous veggies in your crisper and the curry paste does most of the seasoning work.
+What Slow-Cooker Vegetable Curry gets you: Slow cooker vegetable curry is the easiest dinner for using up random vegetables in your crisper, and the curry paste does most of the seasoning work.

-Combine 1 large sweet potato (cubed), 1 head of cauliflower (in florets), 1 chopped onion, 1 chopped bell pepper, 4 cloves of minced garlic, 1 14 ounce can of coconut milk, 1 14.5 ounce can of diced tomatoes, 3 tablespoons of curry paste (red or yellow), 1 tablespoon of grated ginger, 1 tablespoon of brown sugar, and 1 teaspoon of salt.
-Cook on LOW for 4-5 hours.
-Check the sweet potatoes and cauliflower at the 4 hour mark.
-You’ll want to pull them when they are fork tender but still hold their shape.
+Combine 1 large sweet potato (cubed), 1 head of cauliflower (in florets), 1 onion (chopped), 1 bell pepper (chopped), 4 cloves of minced garlic, 1 14 oz. can of coconut milk, 1 14.5 oz. can of diced tomatoes, 3 tbsp. of curry paste (red or yellow), 1 tbsp. of ginger (grated), 1 tbsp. of brown sugar, and 1 tsp. of salt.
+Cook on LOW for 4 – 5 hours.
+Check on sweet potatoes and cauliflower at the 4 hour mark.
+Pull them when fork tender but still hold their shape.
 Cauliflower will overcook and turn to mush.
-In the last 20 minutes, add 2 cups of baby spinach and 1 can of drained chickpeas.
-Add lime juice and chopped cilantro.
+In the last 20 minutes of cooking, add 2 cups of baby spinach and 1 can of chick peas (drained).
+Add lime juice and chopped coriander.
 Serve with rice or naan.

-Swap: For a non-vegetarian option, add 1.5 pounds of chicken thighs at the beginning.
-Adding frozen peas at the end provides color and sweetness.
+Swap: To make this meal a non-vegetarian option, you can add 1.5 pounds of chicken thighs at the start.
+To add color and sweetness, you can add frozen peas at the end.

 30) French Onion Chicken

-Why choose this tonight: French onion chicken takes a pile of onions, and transforms them into sweet, savory, and almost meaty deliciousness.
-Layering chicken with the onions will be the best.
+Why French Onion Chicken makes the cut: French Onion Chicken uses a mountain of onions and turns them into a sweet, savory, and somewhat meaty deliciousness.
+You bet layering the chicken with the onions will be the best.

-Slice 4 large onions, the pile will be giant and that is normal.
-Mix in the slow cooker with 4 tablespoons butter, 2 tablespoons olive oil, 1 teaspoon salt, and 1 tablespoon sugar (sugar helps them caramelize).
-For the next 4 hours, cook on LOW, stirring once or twice.
-Add 2 pounds of bone-in chicken thighs, 2 cups of beef broth, 4 minced garlic cloves, 1 tablespoon of Worcestershire sauce, and 1 teaspoon of dried thyme.
-Continue cooking on LOW for another 3-4 hours.
-Finished when the chicken can be pulled off the bone with a fork and the onions have dissolved into a rich brown gravy.
-In the last 15 minutes, cover and sprinkle 1.5 cups grated gruyère on top so it melts.
-For gravy, serve with crusty bread or mashed potatoes.\
+Chop the onions and mix them with 4 tablespoons of butter, 2 tablespoons of olive oil, and add a teaspoon of salt and a tablespoon of sugar (the sugar will help with the caramelization) into a slow cooker.
+The pile will look massive and that’s completely normal.
+Stir a couple of times during the next four hours on low.
+Afterward, add 2 pounds of chicken thighs (with bones), 2 cups of beef broth, 4 chopped garlic cloves, 1 tablespoon of Worcestershire sauce, and 1 teaspoon of dried thyme, and continue cooking on low for 3-4 hours.
+The dish will be ready when the chicken can be pulled off the bones with a fork and the onions have turned into a dense, brown gravy.
+In the last 15 minutes, put the lid on and add 1.5 cups of shredded gruyère cheese to the top to let it melt.
+To have with the gravy, use some crusty bread or mashed potatoes.

-Swap: If using chicken breasts, lower the second cooking stage to 2-3 hours on LOW (breasts dry out faster).
-For a richer flavor, add 1/4 cup white wine or sherry to the broth.
+If you’re using chicken breasts, you should reduce the second cooking stage to 2-3 hours on LOW since the breast meat tends to dry out more quickly.
+For enhanced richness, you can add a quarter cup of white wine or sherry to the broth.

-My favourite dish from this list is the French onion chicken.
-The first time I made it, I thought the huge pile of sliced onions was going to be a problem, and I almost added another pound of meat to compensate.
-By the fourth hour, the onions had transformed into a brown gravy, and the aroma in the kitchen was reminiscent of a steakhouse.
-The second one is the peanut chicken stew.
-I used to be doubtful about including peanut butter in a savory dinner, but now it is in regular rotation.
-Pick one of those if you need a place to land.
-The remainder of the list will still be here next week.
+Of all the dishes on the list, French onion chicken is my favorite.
+When I first made it, I was worried about the large mountain of sliced onions and almost added another pound of meat to compensate.
+However, by the fourth hour, the onions had turned into a brown gravy and the smell in my kitchen was like a steakhouse.
+The other one is peanut chicken stew.
+I used to be unsure about putting peanut butter in a dish that was not sweet, but now it’s a regular in my menu.
+Feel free to choose one of these if you want to make a decision.
+The rest of the list will be here next week.

 Nathaniel Lee is the self-taught chef and recipe developer behind HomeViable.
 No culinary school, no nutrition degree.
 He learned by watching, tasting, and refusing to stop asking why.
 Every recipe here teaches something.
 He wants you to understand your food, not just cook it.